vsevkayf/NEHSI/about/Vision.md

 motor vehicle emissions, residential area density and poor living conditions.

-Unlike
-other regions in Israel (Tel Aviv metropolitan area and Haifa Bay), the ability to correctly assess these environmental hazardous exposures (for example air pollution) in the Negev area is very limited due to lack of environmental monitors.
-A broad platform of monitoring sites and the development of robust validated exposure assessment models is crucial for continuous evaluation of the population health and the detection of communities at risk.

-Now,
-more than ever, the use of education as a key tool for the promotion of a wider understanding of the potential human health consequences of global environmental degradation is essential.
-The place and the time present a unique opportunity to establish a center of knowledge and education in the field of environmental health in the Negev region.
-The unique environmental conditions, the environmental changes and the ethnic and cultural diversity of the population make the Negev residents an important target population for introducing community oriented health education intervention programs aiming to improve   quality of life in the region.

 We
 believe that the establishment of the Institute as a central body for